elibarrow/BAE305-SP24-LAB5/README.md

   https://www.arduino.cc/en/Tutorial/BuiltInExamples/AnalogReadSerial

-We then were sure that the program was able to run and then verified the Baud rate to be 9600 bpm.
+We then were sure that the program could run and verified the Baud rate to be 9600 bpm.
 After this step, we combined the two previous steps to control the brightness of the LED with the potentiometer.
 A photo of the circuit that we built is shown below.